jkzorz/Metagenomes_Illumina/nanopore.md

 ```

 142 bins formed.
 63% of contigs binned.
+33 bins with >80% completeness and <5% contamination

 ## Polishing Nanopore assembly with Illumina short reads